JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Yasna_9.md

 [^958]: 231:2 Or, ‘beautiful of life’

-[^959]: 231:3 ‘Me,’ omitted as interrupting rhythm, seems to be merely dramatic; or did it indicate that there was an original Zarathu_s_trian Haoma Gâtha from which this is an extension?
+[^959]: 231:3 ‘Me,’ omitted as interrupting rhythm, seems to be merely dramatic; or did it indicate that there was an original Zarathu<i>s</i>trian Haoma Gâtha from which this is an extension?

 [^960]: 232:1 Might not the entire sixteenth verse be placed here?